vnguyenbfb/vnguyenbfb.github.io/_posts/2023-10-03-Temperature Records.md

 Each row in this datafile corresponds to a single observation from a weather station, and has the following variables:

    * id : station identification code

    * date : date in YYYY-MM-DD format (e.g. 2012-01-24 = January 24, 2012)

    * element : indicator of element type

         - TMAX : Maximum temperature (tenths of degrees C)

         - TMIN : Minimum temperature (tenths of degrees C)

    *	value : data value for element (tenths of degrees C)

+I do not own any of these datasets, datafiles can be found below:
+[BinSize_d400.csv](https://drive.google.com/file/d/1Fg-iSUBksGvHxnj-UTkGw2VLvawEU6nm/view?usp=drive_link)

+Daily climate records in Ann Arbor Michigan: [fb441e62df2d58994928907a91895ec62c2c42e6cd075c2700843b89.csv](https://drive.google.com/file/d/1KWJSlvKtMfZBQjaP84cZ0X0DrZQY9SCu/view?usp=drive_link)

+### 2. Analysis Outline

 For this project, we will carry out these analysis:

    * Plotting line graphs of the record high and record low temperatures by day of the year over the period 2005-2014.
 The area between the record high and record low temperatures for each day will be shaded.

    * Then Overlaying a scatter of the 2015 data for any points (highs and lows) for which the ten year record (2005-2014) record high or record low was broken in 2015.
 We will remove leap days (i.e. February 29th) for the purpose of this visualization.

-I do not owe any of these datasets, datafiles can be found below:
-[BinSize_d400.csv](https://drive.google.com/file/d/1Fg-iSUBksGvHxnj-UTkGw2VLvawEU6nm/view?usp=drive_link)

-Daily climate records in Ann Arbor Michigan: [fb441e62df2d58994928907a91895ec62c2c42e6cd075c2700843b89.csv](https://drive.google.com/file/d/1KWJSlvKtMfZBQjaP84cZ0X0DrZQY9SCu/view?usp=drive_link)

-### 2. Source Code
+### 3. Analysis and Plotting

 We are going to use the folium package to render the data into a map.